netbill/organizations-svc/docs/web/docs/ProfileAttributes.md

 ### NewProfileAttributes

-`func NewProfileAttributes(username string, official bool, version int32, updatedAt time.Time, createdAt time.Time, ) *ProfileAttributes`
+`func NewProfileAttributes(username string, version int32, updatedAt time.Time, createdAt time.Time, ) *ProfileAttributes`

 NewProfileAttributes instantiates a new ProfileAttributes object This constructor will assign default values to properties that have it defined,